-Despite ongoing macroeconomic challenges, we continue to believe in our longer-term market opportunities and the potential represented by the underlying drivers of future demand in our target markets.
-We believe growing consumer and enterprise use of, and increased dependence upon, a variety of broadband applications and services, will continue to consume bandwidth, requiring our customers to invest in their networks and transition to more efficient, robust and economical network architectures.
+Despite difficult market conditions, we continue to believe in our longer-term market opportunities and the potential represented by the underlying drivers of future demand for our hardware, software and services offerings in our target markets.
+We believe growing consumer and enterprise use of, and increased dependence upon, a variety of broadband applications and services will continue to consume bandwidth, requiring our customers to invest in their networks and transition to more efficient, robust and economical network architectures.
 As a result, we intend to continue to invest in our business, prioritizing spending on key product and technology initiatives that we believe will strategically position us for longer-term growth when we emerge from this challenging period.
-Specifically, our ongoing development is focused upon the evolution of our CoreDirector® Multiservice Optical Switch family, the expansion of our carrier Ethernet service delivery and aggregation products, and the extension of our CN 4200TM FlexSelectTM Advanced Service Platform, including 100G technologies and capabilities.
-Illustrative of the execution of this strategy, in May 2009, we announced plans to implement our first 100G network for NYSE Euronext's new state-of-the-art data centers in the greater New York and London metropolitan areas.
+Specifically, our ongoing development is focused upon:

+- bringing to market data-optimized switching solutions and the evolution of our CoreDirector® Multiservice Optical Switch family; - expansion of our carrier Ethernet service delivery and aggregation products; - extension of our CN 4200TM FlexSelectTM Advanced Service Platform, including 100G technologies and capabilities; and - software development for unified network and service management functions.

-Our broader development initiatives remain focused on delivering upon our vision of transforming networks to adapt and scale, manage unpredictability and eliminate barriers to new service offerings.
+These broader development initiatives remain focused on delivering upon our vision of transforming networks to adapt and scale, manage unpredictability and eliminate barriers to new service offerings.
 This vision of simplified, highly-automated networks is based on the following technologies: